steinerML/OpenCV-Car-Detection-Tracking/README.md

 ![Source Image Sequence](general.gif)

 ## Contents :
 Object detection and tracking has numerous applications in computer vision, thus I wanted to summarize the main challenges we face when approaching a detection and tracking app in the following table.
-As we give solutions to challenges via built-in functions, I have only included the main functions used and a brief description of what it does.
+As we give solutions to challenges via built-in functions, I have only included the main functions used and a brief description of what each one does.

 | Function        |Action                                                                        |
 |----------------:|------------------------------------------------------------------------------|